 Running is a great form of cardio- and it’s free!
-All you need is a pair of running shoes, a road, and motivation.
-The beauty in running is that it can be done anywhere (any city, or country), and at any time (lunch break, after work, during stressful time), and it can be as solitary or as social as you want.
+All you need is a pair of running shoes, a path, and a bit of motivation.
+The beauty in running is that it can be done anywhere, at any time (lunch break, after work, before a stressful time), and it can be as solitary or as social as you want.

 At Health Fitness Revolution, we get a lot of questions about ways of increasing running endurance, so we’ve made a list of tips for easy, proven ways to increase running endurance:

 - Make a Commitment: This is the most important tip we can give- NO EXCUSES!
 Do not quit your regimen, do not tell yourself you’ll do it tomorrow, do not tell yourself you’re too tired and do not tell yourself you’re too busy.